Why Treat Hashimoto’s?

 One of the downsides to this diet is that it is hard to follow long-term and while it does help it may cause tolerance to certain foods if you use it for too long.

-The AIP diet is ideal for those people with multiple autoimmune conditions and in those who are having a really tough time getting their antibodies under control.
+The AIP diet is ideal for those people with multiple autoimmune conditions and those who are having a really tough time getting their antibodies under control.

 #2.
 Pine bark extract (Pycnogenol).